 That’s an important question, because we know that people experiencing mental health problems often show atypical patterns of brain connectivity.

-For example, there is evidence that adolescents diagnosed with major depression experience greater connectivity between the posterior cingulate cortex (PCC) and another brain region, the anterior medial prefrontal cortex (Ho et al 2015).
+For instance, there is evidence that adolescents diagnosed with major depression experience greater connectivity between the posterior cingulate cortex (PCC) and the anterior medial prefrontal cortex — two core regions of the brain’s so-called “default mode network” (Ho et al 2015).

-So in a second study, the investigators looked for this pattern, and they found it: Babies from high-conflict homes showed greater connectivity between these same brain areas (Graham et al 2015).
+So, in a second study, the investigators looked for this pattern, and they found it: Babies from high-conflict homes showed greater connectivity between these same brain areas.
+And greater connectivity, in turn, predicted higher levels of emotional negativity in infants (Graham et al 2015).

 But the researchers didn’t control for genetic factors, which are surely part of the story.
 And these are just two, small studies.
 They need to be replicated.

 Nonetheless, I think we have good reason to assume that frequent parent conflicts can influence the course of infant brain development.
-Extensive experiments on rodents — which control for genetics — demonstrate that social stressors can alter an infant’s brain and stress response system.
+Extensive experiments on rodents — which control for genetics — demonstrate that social stressors can alter an infant’s brain and stress response system (Chelini et al 2022).

 And if nothing else, these fMRI studies tell us that some babies’ brains are especially reactive to the sound of anger.
 Even if this special sensitivity was caused by something else, we’d still have to contend with the fact that family conflict is going to trigger hyper-reactive stress responses in these infants.